ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The classic interview approach must work for the big companies, as they continue to use it year after year, but I don't see how they work at a startup. ey re often overly broad, or overly narrow, and thus difficult to score fairly.
 The academic questions are rarely correlated with the types of problems one solves on a daily basis on the job.

-Most damning, they re not setting candidates up to be successful in the interview environment.
+Most damning, they're not setting candidates up to be successful in the interview environment.
 After all, I'm sure there are very few engineers at the big companies writing array-sorting algorithms as part of their day job.

 The methodology I outline in this chapter represents an alternative approach I've seen and used myself successfully in a startup environment.